 4-H Club Leader

 Starting with the club or group, volunteers make everything happen.
-Club leaders provide overall leadership to club or group organization, overseeing the structure and operation and serving as the club’s contact with Extension employees and county-unit volunteers.
-They involve and coordinate activities of other volunteer roles that support the group.
-Project and activity leaders help members plan and conduct projects and group activities.
+Club volunteers provide overall leadership to club or group organization, overseeing the structure and operation and serving as the club’s contact with Extension staff and other 4-H volunteers.
+Project and activity volunteers help members plan and conduct projects and group activities.

-Clubs can use help with tasks that take place repeatedly throughout the year and with tasks that can be completed in a short time period.
-There are jobs working directly with 4-H’ers and others that support the club behind the scenes.
+Club volunteers help with tasks that take place repeatedly throughout the year and with tasks that can be completed in a short time period.
+There are roles working directly with 4-H’ers and others that support the club behind the scenes.
 The most successful clubs encourage each member’s family to take on volunteer roles, each contributing what it can in a unique way.

 Help 4-H club members grow and reach their fullest potential by supporting them to conduct meaningful, educational experiences.
-Inform and encourage members, parents and other volunteers to actively participate in appropriate 4-H opportunities that offer the best chance for their success.
+Inform and encourage members, parents and other volunteers to actively participate in appropriate 4-H opportunities that lead youth to become:

 - Become an advisor, guide, and mentor.